KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 us to define a series of steps to map the input format to the nd4j format in a language neutral way via a protobuf declaration.

+## Implementation details

+In order to implement proper mapping functionality, a common interface is implemented.
+Below are the needed common types for mapping:

+1. IRNodeDef: A node definition in a graph
+2. IRTensor: A tensor type for mapping
+3. IROpList: A list of operations
+4. IRAttrDef: An attribute definition
+5. IRAttrValue: An attribute value
+6. IROpDef: An op definition for the IR
+7. IRDataType: A data type

+Each one of these types is a wrapper around a specific framework's input types of the equivalent concepts.

+Each of these wrappers knows how to convert the specific concepts in to the nd4j equivalents for interpretation by a mapper which applies the mapping rules for a particular framework.

+Doing this will allow us to share logic between mappers and making 1 implementation of mapping possible by calling associated getter methods for concepts like data types and nodes.

 ## Consequences
 ### Advantages
 * Allows a language neutral way of describing a set of transforms necessary